Since 2008, there has been a 27% decrease in road fatalities and seriously injured on Western Australian roads.

 The target by 2020 is to have 11,000 fewer fatalities or seriously injured on our roads.

 We all have a duty to drive safely and ensure that our vehicles are up to standard.
+Check your car fluids and tyres regularly.
 If your windscreen has a large crack or chip and you’re unsure if it needs immediate replacing or repair, contact Deans Auto Glass for a free quote and find out if your vehicle is road worthy.

 From the team at Dean’s Auto Glass, Happy Easter and stay safe!